 Timing of Examination

 The ISE is designed to be administered in one continuous 4-hour block.
 The 4-hour block may be scheduled anytime on the date of the examination; however, residents participating in the examination must be scheduled for the examination prior to that date.
-The examination may be scheduled twice during the day to meet the convenience of the proctors and the residents; however, November 16th is the only day the examination may be administered.
-Residents who are required to take the exam after sundown for religious reasons may do so only on Saturday, November 16th.
+The examination may be scheduled twice during the day to meet the convenience of the proctors and the residents; however, November 15 is the only day the examination may be administered.
+Residents who are required to take the exam after sundown for religious reasons may do so only on Saturday, November 15.
 If residents require an evening exam, proctor arrangements should be made in advance and approved by the AUA Office of Education.
-Please note, the exam must be completed by midnight of your time zone.
+Please note that, the exam must be completed by midnight of your time zone.

 Note: The Oncology Knowledge Assessment Test is allotted 3 hours for completion.
 It should be started at the same time as the In-Service Exam, but will end sooner.
 Please note that the Oncology Knowledge Assessment Test will not be administered at all test sites.

 AUA Exams Staff must be alerted as early as possible if either of your designated proctors have changed.
-New proctor information will need to be added in the software before the exam can be administered.
+New proctor information will need to be added into the software before the exam can be administered.